-- 32. Like the Inspector at IR263, the Secretary of State agrees with the Council that the appeal proposal would not have an unacceptable impact on the settlement of Twigworth, given that it was included as a proposed allocation in the emerging JCS, which has now been adopted.
-The Secretary of State has taken into account at IR264 that the Council has not objected to the principle of the proposed mixed use development or the amount of development that is proposed on both the appeal sites.
-The Secretary of State agrees with the appeal Inspector at IR264 that the findings of the JCS Examination Inspector were that the masterplan shows that the allocated sites, which consist of this appeal site and the Innsworth appeal site, would be satisfactorily integrated via green infrastructure. - 33.
+30. The Secretary of State has taken into account at IR264 that the Council has not objected to the principle of the proposed mixed use development or the amount of development that is proposed on both the appeal sites.
+The Secretary of State agrees with the appeal Inspector at IR264 that the findings of the JCS Examination Inspector were that the

+- masterplan shows that the allocated sites, which consist of this appeal site and the Twigworth appeal site, would be satisfactorily integrated via green infrastructure. - 31.
 The Secretary of State agrees with the Inspector at IR265 that the land that is identified on the masterplan that would be outside the built development has been shown to be sufficient to allow for the most severe of the predicted flood events without resulting in any significant risk from flooding.
-He further agrees that this would not be harmful to the integration of the proposed developments and it would result in the efficient use of those areas that are appropriate for built development. - 34.
-For the reasons given by the Inspector at IR266, the Secretary of State concludes that there is no reason to consider that the set parameters would cause sufficient harm to the urban design so as to prevent the proposed development from being acceptable. - 35.
+He further agrees that this would not be harmful to the integration of the proposed developments and it would result in the efficient use of those areas that are appropriate for built development. - 32.
+For the reasons given by the Inspector at IR266, the Secretary of State concludes that there is no reason to consider that the set parameters would cause sufficient harm to the urban design so as to prevent the proposed development from being acceptable. - 33.
 For the reasons given at IR267, the Secretary of State agrees with the Inspector's conclusion that the indicative masterplans and parameter plan show that the proposals would represent acceptable forms of development and, with conditions to secure the approval of masterplan documents, the proposals would accord with JCS Policy SA1.